sguox002/leetcode/leetcode-all.md

 ->>

 ## array

+<<-475	Heaters    		33.4%	Medium
+given a list of houses on a line and a list of heaters on the line. return the min radius of the heater so that each house is covered.
+- sort houses, sort heaters
+- for each house find the closest heater and get the max distance. (binary search) ->>

 <<-481	Magical String    		47.8%	Medium
 s contains only 1 and 2. if we concat the number of contiguous digits and we get the same string of s. given a integer N, return the number of 1 in the first N digits in the magical string.